What do police officers look for when stopping suspected drunk drivers on the road?

 Driving without headlights on

-Field Sobriety test is a series of exercises that a police officer uses in determining signs of impairment.
+The field Sobriety Test is a series of exercises that a police officer uses in determining signs of impairment.
 The National Highway Transportation and Safety Administration (NHTSA) has established three standardized sobriety tests, which are as follows:

 Horizontal Gaze Nystagmus (HGN) Test